Scroll To Top Icon

 Result

-After launch, digital requests for assistance grew by 52%, significantly reducing dependency on phone-based bookings and lowering call centre demand.
-Assisted passengers reported higher confidence in planning their journeys, reflected in a 30% increase in completed assisted bookings online.
-Beyond the user impact, Arriva became one of the UK operators to offer fully integrated digital accessibility support, strengthening compliance with RDG inclusivity targets and positioning accessibility as a brand differentiator.
+After launch, digital requests for assistance grew by 12%.
+Assisted passengers reported higher confidence in planning their journeys, reflected in a 20% increase in completed assisted bookings online.

 Landing Page of CrossCountry